Know Your Remedies: Camphora Officinale (Camph.)

 Solid camphor, often sold in small blocks or balls, also has many uses.
 It is a well-known moth and cockroach deterrent and is regularly used in balms and liniments to relieve pain or itchy skin.

-It is also considered an ‘antidote’ of many homeopathic remedies, especially plant-based ones, and for this reason, solid Camphor should not be used with them.
+It is also considered an ‘antidote’ of many homeopathic remedies, especially plant-based ones, and for this reason, solid camphor should not be used with them.

 Camphora Officinale (Camph.)
 Symptoms